sim0njo/docs/docs/Phc2MqttV5.md

 Are advertised as 'binary_sensor' entities, they report their state as 'on' or 'off' and are represented with the default device_class (None).

 Properties:
--- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/binary_sensor/#device-class">device_class</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement, ...
+-- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/binary_sensor/#device-class">device_class</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement.
+I.e. 'door'
--- **icon**: overrides the (device class) icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon
+-- **icon**: overrides the (device class) icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon.
+I.e. 'sdi:alarm'
 -- **invert**: inverts the interpretation of the 'on' and 'off' events, defaults to 'no invert'